Rick and I went through a terrible ordeal almost exactly 2 years ago to date.

 you name it-we had to wash it.

 All of our opened food like cereal had to be thrown out.

-I had to wash rugs I didn’t know could be washed by a dry cleaner.
+I had to wash rugs, and we had to have larger rugs washed by a dry cleaner.

 We had to clean the walls through out the entire house.

 The ducts had to be cleaned.
 Rick had to miss work.